About Mary

 She has trained dancers who have gone on to work full time, professionally in concert Dance companies such as Ballets Jazz Montreal, commercially such as Jr. Olympian Chad Crumley in stunt, dance work in the “Lion King” show at Disney, Orlando, and one of the dueling ghosts in the “Haunted Mansion” movie.
 Students have gone on to create their own professional concert Dance companies, or being accepted into M.F.A. and Ph.D Dance degrees including the Labon Institute of Dance in London.
 Students have successfully become effective dance teachers, running their own studios, and/or professionally choreographing.
 She also trains Dance Educators in Pedagogy, and k-12 teachers in the Methodology of Creative Movement in every region of the US.

 Mary danced professionally as a principle dancer in Winifred Haun & Dancers, (as well being a founding member), Ballet Entre Nous, and American Danz Theatre in the late 80’s – early 90’s, all based in Chicago.
 She was on company scholarship for three years with the international Joseph Holmes Chicago Dance Theatre which was housed at 18th & Halsted, Pilsen area, southside, Chicago, and performed/understudied many established and created works of the repertory by Randy Duncan, Keith Lee and Joseph Holmes.
 She trained at J.H.C.D.T. for 5 years, and was invited to teach Graham technique Modern classes at the school.
 She was selected to be a guest artist by the Dayton Ballet performing and training classical Ballet works ’91-’92, and on summer scholarship.
 In July/August 2014 Mary applied and was accepted as a dancer for the Urban Bush Women’s Summer Leadership Institute.
 A 30 year institute in dismantling systemic racism, here she was a co-researcher and co-creator in Soul Deep.
 The culminating production of the 100+ participants/artists of the institute choreographed by Jawole Willow Jo Zoller & Company, Tulane University, New Orleans, LA.
+Having been trained and taken composition by Jawole for 3 years at FSU, and selected to rehearse and perform her work “Shelter”, amongst other original works, she is honored, always grateful and humbled to be called an honoree Urban Bush Women by Jawole.
+She has relationships with these Artists and companies nationally, and selected ones internationally.

 She is the Founder, Artistic Director and principle choreographer of her own professional pick-up dance company, Sharing Ground International; an original professional dance/music work between artists in Prescott, AZ, southside of Chicago, and Baghdad, Iraq through soon-to-be-delivered live, avatar technology in world spaces, not the meteverse, as well as for the world to buy and use.
 Sharing Ground International will be applying artistic methodologies, with unprecedented technology, to create social change and community impact on a local, regional and international level.
 It is currently accepting investors.